19hours/sg-statutes/Acts/Income Tax Act.md

 (2F) Subsection (1)(ba) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to any prepayment fee, redemption premium or break cost derived from any qualifying debt securities where —

-(a) 50% or more of the issue of those securities is beneficially held or funded, directly or indirectly, at any time during the life of the issue by related parties of the issuer of those securities; and
+(a) 50% or more of those securities which are outstanding at any time during the life of the issue is beneficially held or funded, directly or indirectly, by related parties of the issuer of those securities; and

+[Act 37 of 2014 wef 27/11/2014]

 (b) such fee, premium or cost is derived by —